woodwardem/reading-notes/react-directory.md

     - your answer goes here...

 23. What can I get rid of when I am ready to start customizing my React application?
-    - your answer goes here...
+    - public/favicon.ico
+    - public/logo192.png

 24. Where can I find build instructions and other helpful React tips?
-    - your answer goes here...
+    - in the ReadMe.md that is generated from CRA.

 25. How do I close down the React server?
-    - your answer goes here...
+    - type control + C in the Terminal.

 # Resources
 - [w3Schools: CLI](https://www.w3schools.com/whatis/whatis_cli.asp)